logo ASAP Utilities

 Microsoft Defender for Endpoint and Microsoft 365 Defender can use attack surface reduction rules (ASR rules) to help prevent malware infection.

-One of these rules is:
+One of the non-standard protection rules is:

 "Block Win32 API calls from Office macros"